ossf/wg-securing-critical-projects/README.md

 To the best of our efforts, the goals of the working group are:

 1. Identify critical open source software (OSS) projects.
 2. Secure those projects.

+For more details, see our [MVSR](/MVSR.md)

 ## Current Work